Know What Your Customers Are Actually Searching

 The most common mistake businesses make is assuming they know what their customers search for.
 A solicitor might assume people search for legal advice.
 The data might show they search for no win no fee solicitor Manchester, or employment tribunal help, or what to do if my landlord won't return my deposit.
 These are different searches with different intents, and a website that targets the former while its customers are typing the latter will not appear in those results.

 Keyword research is not a one-time exercise.
-Search behaviour changes, new terms emerge, and competitors shift their focus.
-An annual review of the keyword landscape is sufficient for most small businesses, with ongoing attention to new opportunities as content is added.
+An annual review is sufficient for most small businesses, with ongoing attention to new opportunities as content is added.

 Keyword Research FAQs

 The most widely used tools are Ahrefs, Semrush, and Moz.
 Google's own Keyword Planner provides search volume data and is free with a Google Ads account.
-Google Search Console shows which terms a site is already appearing for, which is a useful starting point for identifying gaps.
+Google Search Console shows which terms a site is already appearing for — a useful starting point for identifying gaps before investing in paid tools.

 A long-tail keyword is a longer, more specific search phrase that typically has lower search volume but higher intent.
-Someone searching web design agency is browsing.
-Someone searching affordable web design agency for accountants in Leeds is close to making a decision.
-Long-tail keywords are often easier to rank for and convert at a higher rate.
+Someone searching 'web design agency' is browsing.
+Someone searching 'web design agency for accountants in Leeds' is close to making a decision.
+Long-tail keywords are often easier to rank for and convert at a higher rate — particularly valuable for newer sites with limited domain authority.

 Some of them.
 If a competitor ranks for a term that describes your service accurately, that is a term worth targeting.
-The question is whether you can produce a page that serves the searcher better than what is already ranking, not whether the term is already competitive.
+The question is whether you can produce a page that serves the searcher better than what is already ranking.
+Keyword difficulty data will indicate how strong the existing competition is and whether it is realistic to pursue.

 Contact Us